Go With The Flow

 • Prescribed medications :

-After consulting with a doctor you can take medicines that help with the cramps, which in turn lessens the intensity of the mood swings.
+After consulting with a doctor, you can take medicines that help with the cramps, which in turn lessens the intensity of the mood swings.

 Beat Mood Swings and More With RIO Pads

 The key to beating mood swings also includes bleeding comfortably and without worry during your periods.
 You do not want to worry about an overflowing pad while being on period mood swings and cravings.RIO heavy flow pads are designed to absorb high amounts of bleeding and clotting and are the best period pads for heavy flow.
-RIO heavy flow pads come with an extra glue grip to provide an extra grip.
+RIO heavy flow pads come with double wings to provide extra strong glue-grip.
 The side guards and double wings keep the pad in place and prevent leakage and staining during both day and night.
 RIO pads also provide odour lock, fast blood distribution and are antibacterial.
 The top cover made of cotton prevents rashes and irritation during periods.An RIO pad is also extra-long and gives you complete coverage at the back and front.
 Period mood swings will be a piece of cake to handle, provided you give yourself the best period care.
 And that includes choosing the right pad along with eating some chocolate and shutting down those ‘is it that time of the month” questions!

 Comments